Asparagus Risotto – An Easier Way

 Its springtime and asparagus is in full bloom.
 Risotto is one of my favorite ways to use asparagus, especially when combined with a bit of fresh lemon peel, a dusting of sage or marjoram, and a swirl of zesty grated cheese.
 Risotto does not require that you stand at the stove while it cooks.
 There is no constant stirring in my recipe.
 The result is deliciously creamy with al dente rice — just as you’d expect risotto to be.
 This minimal stirring method was developed by Rosie and me for a client a few years back.
 A wine accompaniment?
 Pinot Grigio or Sauvignon Blanc is perfect.

-4 cups (32 oz) reduced-sodium chicken broth, warmed up in microwave
+- 4 cups (32 oz.) reduced-sodium chicken broth, warmed in microwave

 If you prefer to use table wine to make the risotto, use a light pinot grigio, sauvignon blanc or Chablis.
 After cooking and stirring the rice with the butter, olive oil, onion, and garlic, stir in 1 cup wine.
 Cook until very creamy and almost all the wine is absorbed–about 2 minutes on medium-high heat.